One-Nexus/Synergy/README.md

 }
 ```

-The chain option should be used if you are looking to optimise your CSS output, and you know your component will not exist as a naked selector without modifiers.
-Ie - this option outputs only `[class*="component-"]`, thefore you cannot use `.component` to achieve any styles.
+The chain option should be used if you are looking to optimise your CSS output, and you know your module will not exist as a naked selector without modifiers.
+Ie - this option outputs only `[class*="module-"]`, thefore you cannot use `.module` to achieve any styles.

 ##### Static